 Local Attorney Says All D.U.I.
 Arrests Should Be Videotaped

 KUTV News, Utah.
 Oct.
-23 - Many Utah police departments videotape suspected drunk drivers.
+23 (article originally published by KUTV.com) - Many Utah police departments videotape suspected drunk drivers.
 The Highway Patrol has most of the dashboard cameras in Utah.
 Attorney Jason Schatz wants to see more videotaping for the sake of his clients.

 “It’s only fair to those people if the technology is available”, he says.
 Schatz defends suspected drunk drivers and says often, police video is valuable evidence in court, challenging officers’ written reports.